YADAMSS/Matemasie-Font/fontbakery/fontbakery-report.md

 * ⚠ **WARN** Glyph "Tcaron" has a legacy accent component  (caron).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Uacute" has a legacy accent component  (acute).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Ubreve" has a legacy accent component  (breve).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
-* ⚠ **WARN** Glyph "Udieresis" has a legacy accent component  (dieresis).
-It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Umacron" has a legacy accent component  (macron).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Uring" has a legacy accent component  (ring).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Wacute" has a legacy accent component  (acute).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
-* ⚠ **WARN** Glyph "Wdieresis" has a legacy accent component  (dieresis).
-It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Yacute" has a legacy accent component  (acute).
-It needs to be replaced by a combining mark. [code: legacy-accents-component]
-* ⚠ **WARN** Glyph "Ydieresis" has a legacy accent component  (dieresis).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Zacute" has a legacy accent component  (acute).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Zcaron" has a legacy accent component  (caron).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Zdotaccent" has a legacy accent component  (dotaccent).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]